Sensor and ISPTechnology Deep Dive

 When we say that sensors don’t come with ISPs, was it always the case?
 Not really.

 Sensor manufacturers used to offer ISPs as well in the past.
-The last known image sensor that continues to have an integrated ISP and is still selling in volumes is OmniVision’s OV5640, which is a 1/4 inch 5MP camera.
+The last known image sensor that continues to have an integrated ISP and is still selling in volumes is OmniVision’s OV5640, which is a 1/4-inch 5MP camera.
 However, as some of you may be already aware, OmniVision has decided not to launch image sensors with integrated ISP beyond 5MP anymore.

-Image sensors do not come integrated with ISPs anymore because of predominantly 2 reasons:
+Hence, image sensors do not come integrated with ISPs anymore because of predominantly two reasons.
+Let us look at each of these in detail.

 Growth of microprocessors with built-in ISP

 Earlier, processors didn’t have a built-in ISP.
 But today, most of the modern manufacturers like Qualcomm, NXP, and NVIDIA offer an ISP with their microprocessors.
 Due to this, sensor manufacturers do not want to add to their product cost by integrating an ISP within.
-Since an ISP is not a value add anymore, sensor manufacturers do not want to run the risk of losing a design win or a bulk order on budget or cost grounds.
+Since an ISP is not a value add anymore, sensor manufacturers do not want to run the risk of losing a design win or a bulk order on a budget or cost grounds.

 The second significant reason for manufacturers to come up with raw Bayer filter sensors is that many product developers and design engineers want to pick the ISP on their own based on the tuning they would require.
 It is also dependent on the features and the interfacing supported by the ISP.

-Different ISPs come with different feature sets, and picking and integrating an ISP many a times requires a thorough understanding of the sensor as well.
+Different ISPs come with different feature sets, and picking and integrating an ISP many times requires a thorough understanding of the sensor as well.
 One of e-con Systems’ key strengths is having a suite of products that come with different ISPs for different types of applications.

 For example, Hyperyon – a 2MP ultra low light USB camera based on the Sony STARVIS IMX290 sensor – uses the Socionext ISP.
 On the other hand, e-CAM21_CUTX2 – Sony STARVIS IMX290 camera for NVIDIA Jetson TX2 – uses the NVIDIA Jetson ISP.
 While Hyperyon is targeted at low-light HDR USB 2.0 applications, e-CAM21_CUTX2 is suited only for low-light MIPI CSI-2 based applications.